West Kennet Long Barrow: Tourism and Modern Paganism

 West Kennet Long Barrow now serves as a tourist attraction.
 In 1997, the cultural historian Richard Hayman noted that it was "a tomb no more, it has become a sanitised cultural commodity."

 Many modern Pagans view West Kennet Long Barrow as a "temple" and use it for their rituals.
 Some see it as a place of the ancestors where they can engage in "vision quests" and other neo-shamanic practices.
 Others have seen it as a womb of the Great Goddess, and as a sort of living entity.
 The winter solstice has been a particularly popular occasion for Pagans to visit.
 Modern Pagan visitors have often left items, including tea lights, incense, flowers, fruit, and coins, in the long barrow, often regarding these as offerings to "spirits" which they believe reside there.
-Various fires lit within the long barrow have left scorch marks and damaged the stones; one of the sarsens had to be glued back together after having been fractured by the impact of fire.
+Various fires lit within the long barrow have left scorch marks and damaged the stones; one of the sarsens had to be glued back together after having been fractured by the heat of fire.
 Some Pagans have advocated for all human remains found within the barrow to be re-buried within it, after which they believe the chamber should again be sealed.